 \subsection{The Gibbs-Markov property}

-As already indicated, an important technical input for many of our arguments is the Gibbs-Markov decomposition of the DGFF.
+As already noted above, an important technical input for many of our arguments is the Gibbs-Markov decomposition of the DGFF.
 Recall that~$h^V$ denotes the DGFF on $V$ with zero values in~$V^\cc$.
-Given non-empty finite sets $U \subset V\subset\Z^2$, denote
+Given non-empty finite sets $U \subseteq V\subset\Z^2$, denote